Skip to content

 Should first-time visitors stay in Times Square?

 It is practical, but not essential.
-Many travellers enjoy New York more when they sleep just outside the busiest core.
+Many travellers enjoy New York more when they sleep just outside the busiest core and visit Times Square only when it actually fits the day.
+If you want a calmer hotel rhythm, look for a strong subway connection rather than the most obvious address.

 Join the conversation